-The preparation of the financial statements are in conformity with Canadian Generally Accepted Accounting Principles ("CGAAP") that have been revised to incorporate International Financial Reporting Standards ("IFRS") and requires management to make assumptions that affect the reported amounts of assets, liabilities and expenses in addition to the disclosure of contingent liabilities at the date of the financial statements and reporting amounts.
-Subscribe Technologies Inc. (formerly "Surrey Capital Corp.") (the "Company") bases its estimates on historical experience, current trends and various other assumptions that are believed to be reasonable under the circumstances.
+The preparation of the financial statements are in conformity with International Financial Reporting Standards ("IFRS") and requires management to make assumptions that affect the reported amounts of assets, liabilities and expenses in addition to the disclosure of contingent liabilities at the date of the financial statements and reporting amounts.
+VPN Technologies Inc. (the "Company") bases its estimates on historical experience, current trends and various other assumptions that are believed to be reasonable under the circumstances.
 Actual results could differ and will most likely differ from those estimates.